seongjaelee/nvatom/README.md

 ## Key Bindings

 - `alt-cmd-l`: Toggles the search view.
+- `alt-cmd-o`: Jumps to the referred note when the cursor is on the interlink in the form of [[double-bracketed interlink]].

 You can also override `cmd-l` if you want to keep your muscle memory from Notational Velocity and nvALT.
 Just edit your keymap (Atom menu -> Open Your Keymap) and add the following lines: